Home

 He died on March 23, 1969.
 For some years after that, his daughter placed classified advertising on the anniversary his death, expressing her sadness with a poem.

-Just a few days before his 20th birthday, on May 20, 1927, he was united in marriage with 18-year-old Helen Boone (1909-1968), daughter of George Flemming and Marie (Morris) Boone.
-Helen was a native of Adelaide, Fayette County.
+Just a few days before his 20th birthday, on May 20, 1927, he was united in marriage with 18-year-old Helen Boone (July 23, 1909-1968).
+She was the daughter of George Flemming and Marie (Morris) Boone and a native of Adelaide, Fayette County.

 The Rodeheavers spent four decades living in Bitner, Fayette County.